hpaluch/osfs/README.md

 Setup variants with both "provider" (public) and "self-service" (private tenant) networks (typical OpenStack setup) - all examples below include Horizon Web UI:

-2. UNSUPPORTED (by OpenStack maintainers) but I like it!: LinuxBridge: (by OpenStack) yet usable: 2 network interfaces (Management and Provider/self-service) with LinuxBridge under [lbr-full/](lbr-full/).
+4. UNSUPPORTED (by OpenStack maintainers) but I like it!: LinuxBridge: 2 network interfaces (Management and Provider/self-service) with LinuxBridge under [lbr-full/](lbr-full/).
 This version includes embedded DHCP server metadata agent (metadata not tested though)